-Truffles give off the sexiest odor on the planet, according to some people, including your host.
+Truffles give off the sexiest odor on the planet, according to some people.
 Why not go root some out yourself?
-I'd go to Italy's Piemonte to sample the fabulous food and hunt myself out some of my own tubers at La Casa del Trifulau:
+Go to Italy's Piemonte to sample the fabulous food and hunt yourself out some of your own tubers at La Casa del Trifulau:

 Or, if you just wanted to stay at a truffle hunter's B&B, plan a November trip to Tra Arte & Querce and have a truffle breakfast each morning (and more for dinner if you wish).

 If you're in the Emilia-Romagna region of Italy, you can participate in a fall truffle hunt in October-November at Al Vecchio Convento, which also features a very fine restaurant, cooking classes, and a once a week dinner buffet with traditional dancing to local Romagna music.